HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Additional Explanation on Related Works

 \paragraph{Diffusion-based Generative Models} A leap in graph generative models has been marked by the recent progress in diffusion-based generative models \citep{Score-SDE+ICLR2021}.
 EDP-GNN \citep{EDPGNN-2020} generates the adjacency matrix by learning the score function of the denoising diffusion process, while GDSS \citep{GDSS+ICML2022} extends this framework by simultaneously generating node features and an adjacency matrix with a joint score function capturing the node-edge dependency.
 DiGress \citep{DiGress+ICLR2023} addresses the discretization challenge due to Gaussian noise, while CDGS \citep{CDGS+AAAI2023} designs a conditional diffusion model based on discrete graph structures.
 GSDM \citep{GSDM+TPAMI2023} introduces an efficient graph diffusion model driven by low-rank diffusion SDEs on the spectrum of adjacency matrices.
 HypDiff~\citep{HypDiff-ICML2024} introduces a geometrically latent diffusion on hyperbolic space to preserve the anisotropy of the graph.
 Despite these advancements, current methods are ineffective at modeling the topological properties of higher-order systems since learning to denoise the noisy samples does not explicitly lead to preserving the intricate structural dependencies required for generating realistic graphs.

 \paragraph{Diffusion Bridge} Diffusion bridge processes, \ie, processes conditioned to the endpoints, have been widely adopted in image-related domains, including image generation \citep{DSB-NeurIPS2021}, image translation \citep{DDBM-ICLR2024}, and image restoration \citep{IRSDE+ICML2023,GOUB+ICML2024}.
 Recently, several studies have improved the graph generative framework of diffusion models by leveraging the diffusion bridge processes. \citet{wu2022diffusion} inject physical information into the process by incorporating informative prior to the drift.
-GLAD \citep{GLAD-ICMLworkshop2024} employs the Brownian bridge on a discrete latent space with endpoints conditioned on data samples.
 GruM \citep{GruM+ICML2024} utilizes the OU bridge to condition the diffusion endpoint as the weighted mean of all possible final graphs.
+GLAD \citep{GLAD-AAAI2025} employs the Brownian bridge on a discrete latent space with endpoints conditioned on data samples.
 However, existing methods often overlook or inadvertently disrupt the higher-order topological structures in the graph generation process.

 \paragraph{Hierarchical and Fragment-based Generation} Several recent studies have also explored hierarchical and fragment-based generative frameworks.
 HiGen~\citep{higen-ICLR2024} decomposes graph generation into multiple layers of abstraction, using separate neural networks to model intra-community structures and inter-community connections at each level.
 GPrinFlowNet \citep{GPrinFlowNet+ACM2024} proposes a semantic-preserving framework based on a low-to-high frequency generation curriculum, where the $k$-th intermediate generation state corresponds to the $k$ smallest principal components of the adjacency matrices.
 Dymond~\citep{zeno2021dymond} focuses on temporal motifs in dynamic graph generation.
 HierDiff~\citep{HierDiff-ICML2023} progressively generates fragment-level 3D geometries, refines them into fine-grained fragments, and then assembles these fragments into complete molecules.
 MiCaM~\citep{MiCaM-ICLR2023} synthesizes molecules by iteratively merging motifs.